projectcalico/calico/master/networking/vxlan-ipip.md

 - [Configure IP in IP encapsulation for all inter workload traffic](#configure-ip-in-ip-encapsulation-for-all-inter-workload-traffic)
 - [Configure VXLAN encapsulation for all inter workload traffic](#configure-vxlan-encapsulation-for-all-inter-workload-traffic)

-#### ipv4/6 address support
+#### IPv4/6 address support

-IP in IP and VXLAN support only ipv4 addresses.
+IP in IP and VXLAN support only IPv4 addresses.

 #### Best practice

-For IP in IP encapsulation, use the **cross subnet** option to minimize the overhead associated with encapsulation.
+For **IP in IP**, Calico has an option to selectively encapsulate only traffic that crosses subnet boundaries.
+We recommend using the **cross subnet** option for IP in IP to minimize encapsulation overhead.
 Cross subnet mode provides better performance in AWS multi-AZ deployments, and on networks where routers are used to connect pools of nodes with L2 connectivity.

 Be aware that switching encapsulation modes can cause disruption to in-progress connections.
 Plan accordingly.